Lead poisoning

 Symptoms

-Initially, lead poisoning can be hard to detect — even people who seem healthy can have high blood levels of lead.
-Signs and symptoms usually don't appear until dangerous amounts have accumulated.
+Lead poisoning can be hard to detect.
+Even people who seem healthy can have high blood levels of lead.
+Signs and symptoms usually don't appear until the amount of lead detected in the blood has climbed to a dangerous level.

 Lead poisoning symptoms in children